rednafi/rednafi.com/content/misc/bash_namerefs.md

 -   By setting `ref="Hello from nameref!"`, we indirectly update `original_var`.
 -   Finally, we print `original_var` to see the updated value.

-Without the nameref, you could achieve the same thing with this `eval` (read evil) trick:
+Without the nameref, you could achieve the same thing with this `eval` (read: evil) trick:

 ```sh
 #!/usr/bin/env bash